ABOUT PRENATAL YOGA

 Wear comfortable clothing so you can move freely.

 Where can I take classes?
-Classes are held at REVIVE at the Group Med Spa in Davenport, IA, AQUANATAL at the Rock Island YWCA in Rock Island, and PRENATAL at Indigo Wellness Studio.
+Classes are held at REVIVE at the Group Med Spa in Davenport, IA, AQUANATAL at the Rock Island YWCA in Rock Island, and REVIVE CAFE in East Moline, IL.
 See Classes Page for more details.